phantasma-io/ExplorerBackend/README.md

 Backend.Plugins/Blockchain.Phantasma | Phantasma blockchain plugin, retrieves all necessary data from blockchain and stores it in the database
 Backend.Plugins/Nft.TTRS | 22 Racing series NFT plugin, retrieves all necessary data from 22 series site and stores it in the database
 Backend.Service.Api | 1st of 2 backend services, provides endpoints for frontend
-Backend.Service.DataFetcher | 2nd of 2 backend services, runs available blockchain and NFT plugins to fetch necessary data and save it in the database
+Backend.Service.Worker | 2nd of 2 backend services, runs available blockchain and NFT plugins to fetch necessary data and save it in the database
 Backend.PluginEngine | Plugin engine library used by both backend services, provides plugin mechanisms and interfaces Backend.PostgreSQLConnector | Library for raw SQL querying of PastgresSQL database, can be used with current EF database implementation clean.sh | Development script, cleans sources from binaries and temporal VS files.
 Close VS before running